-The future land use map includes a small area designated as mixed use at the intersection of McCollister and Sycamore Street and an existing Community Commercial (CC-2) property at the intersection of McCollister Boulevard and South Gilbert Street.
-The goal with both areas is to create opportunities for small-scale commercial uses that principally serve the surrounding residential neighborhoods.
-In addition to small retail and personal service uses, neighborhood commercial areas may include institutional uses (e.g. daycare, churches or educational facilities) as well as neighborhood serving office uses (e.g. medical offices).
+The future land use maps includes a small area designated as urban main street mixed use at the intersection of McCollister and Sycamore Street and other neighborhood nodes designated as "open" subareasan existing Community Commercial (CC 2) property at the intersection of McCollister Boulevard and South Gilbert Street.
+The goal of these with both areas is to create opportunities for small-scale commercial uses that principally serve the surrounding residential neighborhoods.
+In addition to small retail and personal service uses, neighborhood commercial areas may include institutional uses (e.g. daycare, churches or educational facilities) as well as neighborhood-serving office uses (e.g. medical offices).
 Commercial uses are limited in size to promote a local orientation to minimize potential adverse impacts on nearby residential properties.

-A small neighborhood commercial area may be appropriate on the east side of Gilbert Street at the intersection of McCollister, but careful consideration should be given not to detract from existing commercial zones along Gilbert, including the existing zone on the west side of the street, or the commercial node at McCollister and Sycamore.
-Such an area should be part of a master plan that shows a thoughtful transition to the surrounding single-family residential area.
+WhereA-small neighborhood commercial areas are may be appropriate, on the east side of Gilbert Street at the intersection of McCollister, but careful consideration should be given not to detract from existing commercial zones along Gilbert, including the existing zone on the west side of the street, or the commercial node at McCollister and Sycamore.
+Such smaller neighborhood commercial an-areas should be part of a master plan that shows a thoughtful transition to the surrounding single family residential area.